amenasse/respond/README.md

 # Respond

-Returns a response with the specified status code for any request
+Return a response with the specified status code for any request

 ## Rationale